hodann1/hodann1/README.md

 - 👋 Hi, I’m @hodann1
 - 👀 I’m interested in app development and data science
 - 🌱 I’m currently learning software engineering.
-- 💞️ I’m looking to collaborate on anyone who could help me
 - 📫 How to reach me

 <!---